-World sight day is to highlight difficulties that people may have if they have a visual impairment.
+World Sight Day highlights the difficulties that people may face if they have a visual impairment.
 Do you know someone who has difficulty with their sight?
-Well, if you saw me walking with a Cain, or my guide dog, asking for directions, or assistance getting to a chair, then you would presume I had no sight, or very little (actually I have no sight at all).
+Well, if you saw me walking with a Cain, with my guide dog, or asking for directions when out and about or assistance to get to a chair, then you would presume I had no sight, or very little (actually I have no sight at all).

-There are many people that have a sight impairment which is not thought about, or obvious to detect, here are a few:
+There are many people that have a sight impairment that is not thought about, or obvious to detect, here are a few:

-Someone wearing glasses that has the screen magnified.
-Or at work struggling to read the screen, perhaps they may need assistance in having text in a larger font, or magnify the screen.
+- Someone wearing glasses that has the screen magnified.
+Or at work struggling to read the screen, perhaps they may need assistance in having text in a larger font or magnifying the screen.

 Perhaps you may find that one of these people with a sight impairment is you.

-Here at Accessibility Services our assessors make sure that any web site they are working on covers all aspects of navigating a web site, to allow everyone to be able to read the information and activate the features.
+Here at Accessibility Services, our assessors make sure that any website they are working on covers all aspects of navigation, to allow everyone to be able to read the information and activate the features.
 If the website does not perform to Web Content Accessibility Guidelines (WCAG), then the client has to change it for us to accredit them.

-There are a lot of people that have a sight impairment, that struggle with reading information, whether on paper, or online, as they may not want to mention it and try to get on with things as they are.
+There are a lot of people that have a sight impairment, that struggle with reading information, whether on paper or online.
+They may not even talk about it, and instead, they try to struggle on with things as they are.
 However, there is a lot of help and adaptations that can make it easier for you (or them). to read the information without getting frustrated, or stressed.
-Most companies will now send correspondence in a larger font if requested, and there are now many great apps on phones that will either read the text, or enlarge it for you to read.
+Most companies will now send correspondence in a larger font if requested, and there are now many great apps on phones that will either read the text or enlarge it for you to read.